Prevention Starts HERE

 News:

-Oregon is #2 in the country for addiction and 50th in access to treatment for Substance Use, and deaths soared during the pandemic.
+Oregon is #2 in the country for substance use and 50th in access to treatment for Substance Use, and deaths soared during the pandemic.
 Portland, OR—2020 data from the National Survey on Drug Use and Health, conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA) of the U.S. Department of Health & Human Services, reveals that Oregon now ranks 2nd in the country for substance use disorder—up from 4th in 2019—with 18.22% of the population suffering from addiction to alcohol and drugs.
 That’s nearly 1 in 5 Oregonians.

 Oregon Alcohol Laws & Minors.
-Misrepresentation of age, Minor in Possession, Confiscation of liquor and property, Furnishing Alcohol to minors, controlling an area where minors are permitted to consume alcohol, social host liability, and liability for serving minors.
+Misrepresentation of age, Minor in Possession, Confiscation of liquor and property, Furnishing alcohol to minors, controlling an area where minors are permitted to consume alcohol, social host liability, and liability for serving minors.

 OR Student Wellness Survey was introduced in 2010 to assess school climate, positive youth development, and the behavioral health of Oregon youth.
 It is an anonymous survey of students in grades 6, 8 and 11.